Toward Generative Quantum Utility via Correlation-Complexity Map: Hardness Preservation Under Efficient Invertible Decoding

 where the last equality follows from the definition of the pushforward distribution $q'=\mathcal{T}(q)$ and the bijectivity of $\mathcal{T}$.
 Hence $\mathcal{S}$ samples exactly from $q$, completing the reduction. \end{proof}

 \paragraph{Implication for decoded turbulence fields.} Theorem~\ref{thm:hardness-preservation} shows that our decoded floating-point outputs are not merely a post-processing artifact: because the float-to-bitstring map is invertible and efficiently decodable, an efficient classical sampler for the decoded turbulence fields would imply an efficient classical sampler for the underlying IQP bitstrings.
 Therefore, under standard IQP sampling hardness conjectures, the induced distribution over decoded turbulence fields inherits the corresponding classical sampling hardness.
-Importantly, this statement is \emph{conditional} and does not claim that the turbulence domain is intrinsically hard; rather, it shows that hardness is preserved under our invertible representation.
+Importantly, this statement is \emph{conditional} and does not claim that the turbulence domain is intrinsically hard {to sample classically, nor does it rule out alternative classical samplers for the learned distribution.}; rather, it shows that hardness is preserved under our invertible representation.